minetest/contentdb/app/flatpages/help/package_config.md

 ### Excluding files

-You can exclude files from a release by using [gitattributes](https://git-scm.com/docs/gitattributes):
+When using git to create releases, you can exclude files from a release by using [gitattributes](https://git-scm.com/docs/gitattributes):

 	.*		export-ignore